-- The form of regulation factors in the NEL embody a market power assessment which underlies the reasons for classifying all services, with the exception of connection and augmentation works for new customer connections and new public lighting, as direct control services - It would not be appropriate, given the nature of the services currently classified as prescribed distribution services (except unmetered supplies), to classify these as other than standard control services - It would not be appropriate, given the nature of the services currently classified as excluded distribution services (other than connection and augmentation works for new customer connections and new public lighting which are proposed to be classified as negotiated distribution services) and prescribed metering services for unmetered supplies, to classify these services in a manner other than alternative control services.
+- the form of regulation factors in the NEL embody a market power assessment which underlies the reasons for classifying all services, with the exception of connection and augmentation works for new customer connections, new public lighting assets and the alteration and relocation of the Victorian DNSPs' public lighting assets, as direct control services - it would not be appropriate, given the nature of the services currently classified as prescribed distribution services (except unmetered supplies), to classify these as other than standard control services, and - it would not be appropriate, given the nature of the services currently classified as excluded distribution services (other than connection and augmentation works for new customer connections, new public lighting assets and the alteration and relocation of the Victorian DNSPs' public lighting assets, which are proposed to be classified as negotiated distribution services) and prescribed metering services for unmetered supplies, to classify these services in a manner other than alternative control services.

-The NER also require the AER to have regard to the desirability of consistency in the regulatory approach and form of regulation within and beyond NEM jurisdictions.
-The preliminary positions set out in this paper achieve consistency in the treatment of like services within Victoria.
+The NER also require the AER to have regard to the desirability of consistency in the regulatory approach and form of regulation within, and beyond, NEM jurisdictions.
+The AER's likely approaches set out in this paper achieve consistency in the treatment of like services within Victoria.
 However, this may not be possible between NEM jurisdictions in the first round of regulatory determinations given that the NER require the maintenance of consistency with previous regulatory approaches which may differ across jurisdictions.
 That said, the AER considers greater consistency in how similar services are classified across jurisdictions is a medium to longer term objective to the extent possible.
 The AER considers that different classifications for similar services may continue to be appropriate given differing circumstances (such as different legislative barriers to contestability that apply to similar services) between jurisdictions.

 The AER has considered the cost implications of the transition to the new regulatory framework in chapter 6 of the NER, and the need to ensure that this transition does not impose unjustified costs on DNSPs and users.
-In the context of the presumption in favour of the previous classification, the AER is satisfied that the preliminary positions set out in this paper provide for a smooth transition to the benefit of both the Victorian DNSPs and users, and does not impose unnecessary costs.
+In the context of the presumption in favour of the previous classification, the AER is satisfied that the likely approaches set out in this paper provide for a smooth transition to the benefit of both the Victorian DNSPs and users, and does not impose unnecessary costs.

-The AER's preliminary position on its likely approach to the classification of distribution services provided by the Victorian DNSPs is set out in the table below.
+The AER's likely approaches to the classification of distribution services provided by the Victorian DNSPs are set out in the table below.

-Service grouping Negotiated distribution services Direct control Services - standard control services Direct control services - alternative control services Network services All "standard" network services Connection services Connection and augmentation works for new customer connections Connection - energisation Metering services Metering services provided to existing first tier customers with annual consumption greater than 160 MWh that have either type 5 manually read interval meters or type 6 manually read accumulation meters Metering services for unmetered supplies Public lighting services New public lighting Operation, repair, replacement and maintenance of DNSP's public lighting assets Alteration and relocation of existing DNSP public lighting assets Fee based services All fee based services Quoted services All quoted services
+Service grouping Negotiated distribution services Direct control Services - standard control services Direct control services - alternative control services Network services All "standard" network services Connection services Connection and augmentation works for new customer connections Connection - energisation Metering services Metering services for unmetered supplies Public lighting services New public lighting Alteration and relocation of DNSP public lighting assets Operation, repair, replacement and maintenance of DNSP public lighting assets Fee based services All fee based services Quoted services All quoted services

-Table 2.5 - AER's preliminary position - classification of Victorian DNSPs' distribution services
+Table 2.3 AER's likely approaches - classification of Victorian DNSPs' distribution services